Winter is....hopefully nearly over! The snow plows and our road crew are still out.

 $100 – 8" x 8" brick – up to eight lines

 A scaled drawing of the proposed finished memorial is in the link below.

-Battram Pavilion Reservations are being accepted for 2014.To check your date call today!
-570-374-4778 Battram Pavilion is located in the East Snyder Park.
-The pavilion is open always for use by the general public, but is available for private use and may be reserved for your event.
-The 2014 non-refundable fee to reserve the pavilion is $50.
+Reservations are being accepted for 2015.To check your date call today!
+570-374-4778 Both pavilions are located in the East Snyder Park.
+The pavilions are always open for use by the general public, but are available for private use and may be reserved for your event.
+The 2015 non-refundable fee to reserve a pavilion is $50.
 Space will be confirmed and held only after receiving payment.
 Please verify availability with the Township office at (570) 374-4778 before making your plans.

-NEW - to reserve the pavilion a User's Agreement is required.
+To reserve a pavilion a User's Agreement is required.

 Agreement's are available at theTownship Office, on this website, or via e-mail at email@example.com.
 Click on the link below

 or go to the Applications for Permits link on the left.